 Why Major in History? (perspectives of history majors at UT-Austin)

-So take a cue from the 400 employers that the Association of American Colleges and Universities surveyed in 2015, and reflect on your capacities: 91% are less interested in majors per se and instead zero in on candidates who can "think critically, communicate clearly, and solve complex problems," and 96% of them seek candidates who can "solve problems with people whose views are different than their own."
-(Note too that a strong majority of employers would be more likely to hire someone who had completed a senior "applied-learning" project — which is exactly what your 4990 thesis is.)
+So take a cue from the nearly 500 employers that the Association of American Colleges and Universities surveyed in 2020, and reflect on your capacities: they are less interested in majors per se and instead zero in on candidates who can think critically, communicate clearly, take different perspectives into account, and solve complex problems — among other hallmarks of a liberal-arts education.
+(Note too that a strong majority of employers would be more likely to hire someone who had completed an advanced senior project — which is exactly what your 4990 thesis is.)

 Some advocates of humanities majors say that one of the primary benefits of a liberal arts education is a lifetime of personal enrichment — meaning basically that exploring the world’s complexities with an analytical eye is supposed to be its own enduring reward.
 Sure it is.
 But that satisfaction shouldn’t be a consolation prize: it’s important to know that your degree is valuable to other people, too.

-For a snapshot of the most common careers for history majors (and other majors), check out this chart of degrees and careers by Ben Schmidt, an assistant professor of history at Northeastern University, which uses data generated by the American Community Survey in 2009-2010.
+For a snapshot of the most common careers for history majors (and other majors), check out this chart of degrees and careers by Ben Schmidt, Director of Digital Humanities at NYU, using data generated by the American Community Survey in 2009-2010.
 Some of these fields you might expect, like education and law, and some you might not have predicted but they still make sense — like market research analysis and human resources.
 UGA’s Career Center has compiled a somewhat more specific range of possible jobs and employers of history majors, based in part on the preliminary data it has gathered through the history results of its Career Outcomes Survey (and being the good historian that you are, you will notice that these aren’t statistically significant because they only represent the most recent graduating class — and not all of them at that).

 But keep in mind that these are common uses of a history degree; they aren’t necessarily the best outcomes for you, and they’re definitely not the only possible outcomes.
 Lots of history majors become lawyers or teachers in part because they’re obvious options: it’s easier to envision going into a career that you already know about rather than going for something you don’t.
 But there is a lot of challenging and interesting work in the world that you don’t yet know about yet, and you may be a great match for it.
 (See for example an anthropology grad student’s account of progressing from a random entry-level job into a series of better and better ones that increasingly drew on her anthropology training.)